Transitioning Back to UST

 - Volunteer in the language of your host country by reading books to kids or helping international students with their English

-- Get involved with The Minnesota International Center, an organization that hosts a variety of internationally focused events and programs focused on international issues, foreign policy and cultural topics.
+- Get involved with Global Minnesota, an organization that hosts a variety of events and programs focused on international issues, foreign policy and cultural topics.

 - Share your experiences from abroad and feelings from being home with your friends and family